zongou/vscode/README.md

-# What is this branch for?

-This branch is only for storing our build action and docs.
+# This branch is building code-server.